 - Raking and bagging leaves: 350-450 calories per hour

 - Gardening: pulling weeds, planting flowers, etc.: 200-400 calories per hour

 - Mowing the lawn: 250-350 calories per hour

 That’s not saying the garden isn’t good for you, though.
 Going out and doing some light gardening suits you, which is still good for your mental wellness.
 Or turn your garden into the place where you do actual workouts instead of doing them inside somewhere.

 How Can I Turn Gardening into a Workout?

-General garden work can give you that solid workout that hitting the gym can, but obviously, that only lasts as long as the jobs are there to do.
-You aren't going to be landscaping or mowing the lawn every day or even once a week, so how can you turn the regular gardening jobs into a workout?
+General garden work can certainly give you a similar solid workout that hitting the gym can, but obviously, that only lasts as long as the jobs are there to do.
+You aren’t going to be landscaping or mowing the lawn every day or even once a week, so how can you turn the regular gardening jobs into a workout?

 Firstly, digging up plants is your best place to start, and this is s good one if you are using your garden or allotment for growing vegetables as there will always be plenty to do.
 A proper shovel that you can use standing will get you the best results as you can engage the muscles in your arms, legs and core digging.